Dev-Slack-Bot/slack-bot/README.md

 # DESCRIPTION
-Slact-Cat is a bot that will deliver a funny or tip on your request!
+Slack-Cat is a bot that will deliver a funny or tip on your request!
 Our bot can save the funny or tip of your choice to a favorites table!
 You can ask the bot to take a look at all your favorites later or delete it if you're done with it!
 Slack-Cat was built for enjoyment, hop in a say 'Hello' to our bot!

 # REFERENCES